Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 +++

 We find `pval = 2.3190e-08`, and we would be very unlikely to see this result if Model 3—the model with identical history dependence structure—were correct.
 Finally, let’s construct a KS plot to see how well Model 4 fits the data.
-When we introduced the time-rescaling theorem in [chapter 9](../09), we assumed that the data came from a Poisson process.
+When we introduced the time-rescaling theorem in [module 9](../09), we assumed that the data came from a Poisson process.
 Now that we are modeling history-dependent point processes, we need to make a slight update to the time-rescaling theorem:

 <div class="math-note" id="time-rescaling-history-dependent">